About the Committee

 Sustainability Project Considerations

-- The key consideration will be the project’s rationale and clear demonstration of how Plan2020 and/or the CAP will be advanced.
+- The key consideration will be the project’s rationale and clear demonstration of how Loyola's Strategic Plan and/or the CAP will be advanced.

 - Duration of Projects: Some projects will require a feasibility study prior to implementation, therefore requiring a 2-step process, while others are able to be considered with a single application process.

-- Costs of Projects: Under $1,000 projects may be considered by various funding sources, $1,000 - $5,000 projects to be reviewed by TGIF, $10,000 and over to be considered by the Committee and then directed to the Provost and Senior VP for Capital Planning and the Budget Review Team.
+- Costs of Projects: Low cost (under $5,000) projects may be considered by various funding sources, projects $5,000 and over to be considered by the Committee and then directed to the Provost and Senior VP for Capital Planning and the Budget Review Team.

 - Originating Unit or Department: Various groups are involved in implementing sustainability at Loyola.
 Whether projects originate from an academic or operational unit may influence the available funding sources.

-- At the end of each year, a summary of the projects and the progress accomplished toward the carbon reduction goals of the Climate Action Plan and programmatic goals of Plan 2020 will be shared with the Loyola Administration.
+- At the end of each year, a summary of the projects and the progress accomplished toward the carbon reduction goals of the Climate Action Plan and programmatic goals of Loyola's Strategic Plan will be shared with the Loyola Administration.